 Society is increasingly searching for hardware and software solutions that are dynamic rather than static, which can grow and develop during their life cycle.
-The current evolution is creating a growing importance of software in several areas of society.
+The current evolution is creating growing importance of software in several areas of society.
 At the same time, the size and complexity of software is constantly increasing alongside the pressure of speedy supply in turbulent environments with rapidly changing demands.
-To meet these challenges and the demands of delivering reliable and high quality software, this programme offers a unique combination of advanced technical knowledge and required management skills.
+To meet these challenges and the demands of delivering reliable and high-quality software, this programme offers a unique combination of advanced technical knowledge and required management skills.

 Your studies will benefit greatly from the use of real industrial projects and collaboration with industry representatives from for example Ericsson, Volvo AB, Volvo IT, Volvo Cars, Saab and Astra Zeneca.
 In your future career, you will be the team player with the important holistic software engineering perspective the industry demands for, able to handle technical and organizational challenges.